tenjava-2014/BigxMac-t3/README.md

     False - Disables plugin
     True - Enables plugin

-Chance:
+ZombieChance:
     Can be 0 - 100
-    select the chance of mobs spawning when non-hostile ones are attacked!
+    select the chance of a zombie spawning when non-hostile mobs are attacked!
+Default 10
+CreeperChance:
+    Can be 0 - 100
+    The chance of creepers spawning tnt (keep the percent low it does kill and is 'very' distructive...
+May wanna turn off lol D:) Default 1
+SpiderChance:
+    can be 0 - 100
+    The chance of you being caught in a web when attacking spiders.
+Default 10
+SkeletonChance:
+    Can be 0 - 100
+    The chance of an arrow spawning on your head when fighting a skeleton.
+Default 10